Skip to main content

 • How many employees do you have?

-You sure can.
-One of the great things about business owners’ policies is that it is very flexible.
+One of the great things about business owners’ policies is that it is extremely flexible.
 Business owners can add additional coverages, or endorsements to their policy to meet specific coverage needs.
 Each BOP also comes with what is called the “BOP Coverages” which are coverages with sub-limits that may already address your specific needs.

 Here are some of the coverages you can either add or increase with the BOP you choose: